 Our Backing Tracks and Handouts Package

-20 Backing Tracks and 46 Handouts.
+Over 35 Backing Tracks and a whole load of handouts.
 An invaluable teaching aids designed to help you to teach both rhythm and lead guitar to younger and older students alike

 Great for helping to develop a good dense of timing